 What are DMCA counter notices?

-Counter notices are a way to dispute a notice of copyright infringement.
+Counter notices are a way to dispute a report of copyright infringement.
 They are shared with the complaining party and include your contact information as well as a statement under penalty of perjury that you have a good faith belief that the material was removed or disabled as the result of a mistake or misidentification.

 Unless the complaining party notifies Etsy of legal action seeking a court order to restrain you from infringing activity, you may relist the removed material 10 business days after Etsy processes your counter notice.